NAVAL MEDICAL SERVICE.

 |-||Botany, six months; or general botany, three months, and medical botany, three months.|

-N.B.
-Six months' lectures on Pathology, if given at an university where there may be a professorship on that branch of science, will be admitted in lieu of six months' lectures on the practice of medicine.
+* Six months' lectures in pathology, if given at an university where there may be a professorship on that branch of science, will be admitted in lieu of six months' lectures on the practice of medicine

 In addition to the tickets for the lectures, certificates must be produced from the professors &c. by whom the lectures were the given, stating the periods (in months) actually attended by the candidates.
 The time, also, of actual attendance at an hospital or infirmary must be certified; and the tickets as well as certificates of attendance, age, moral character, &c. must be produced by the candidate immediately on his being desired to appear for examination.